Apple exec confirms cryptocurrency is on company radar

 "I’d guess that Apple will react to what others are doing in cryptocurrency..., but only after time to evaluate how successful [they are] and what problems arose," Gold said.
 "Apple is very good at fixing any perceived problems in technologies and presenting them to end users, but generally does not lead the marketplace, only getting on board after a market is established."

-A study from Juniper Research found that the number of people using digital wallets for all types of currencies is expected to increase from 2.3 billion this year to nearly 4 billion – or 50% of the world's population – by 2024.
-This, in turn, will push wallet transaction values up by more than 80% to more than $9 trillion a year.
+A study from Juniper Research found that the number of people using digital wallets for all types of currencies is expected to increase from 2.3 billion this year to nearly four billion – or 50 per cent of the world's population – by 2024.
+This, in turn, will push wallet transaction values up by more than 80 per cent to more than $9 trillion a year.

 The study indicated the increases would be driven by a greater volume of transactions conducted via stored credentials, like those of a crypto wallet.

 Cryptocurrency as a form of payment for services or products has attracted some of the largest names in financial services and social media.
-For example, earlier this year, JP Morgan Chase announced plans to launch what is considered to be the first cryptocurrency backed by a major bank, a move that could legitimize blockchain as a vehicle for fiat cryptocurrencies.
+For example, earlier this year, JP Morgan Chase announced plans to launch what is considered to be the first cryptocurrency backed by a major bank, a move that could legitimise blockchain as a vehicle for fiat cryptocurrencies.

 JPM Coin, as the bank is calling its new cryptocoin, is considered fiat currency because it's backed by U.S. dollars in accounts designated at JPMorgan Chase N.A.